Vinyl-Finance/vinylfinance-docs/docs/guides/profit-strategies.md

 Step 3: Buy more VINYL and combine with your TRACKS rewards to create VINYL-TRACKS LP Tokens.

-Step 4: Stake your new VINYL-TRACKS LP in in the Club's VINYL-TRACKS rewards pool!
+Step 4: Stake your new VINYL-TRACKS LP in in the Club's VINYL-TRACKS reward pool.

 Step 5: Repeat, which helps the protocol and builds wealth even while under peg.
 ____

 ### TWAP Between 1.0 & 2.0 (1 FTM < VINYL < 2 FTM)

 Goal: This is the ideal zone for the price of VINYL and we would like to keep it here.
-Stop selling the VINYL rewards at this point and let the rewards compound.
+We should not be selling our VINYL rewards at this point and continue to let the rewards compound.

 Step 1: Purchase VINYL to form an VINYL-FTM LP